Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 For income expectations once you're set up correctly, see how much business brokers make — real commission structures and first-year timelines.

-12. Why Most New Brokers Get Hit
+14. Why Most New Brokers Get Hit

 They act like they're licensed when they're not.
 They negotiate leases, rent, earn-out terms, even equity structure — all on commission — in places where that is regulated.
 Then they're shocked when someone reports them and their "fee" becomes legally worthless.
+This is the most avoidable mistake on this page, because the licence itself (where required) is cheap and fast — see Section 2.

 They never secure a written mandate.
 They "help for exposure", spend months finding a buyer, then the seller closes without them and pays $0.
 This is why you hear "I tried being a broker and made nothing."
 No mandate, no protection, no cheque.